microspectrometer/dev-kit-2020/doc/embedded-c-design.md

     - but the `Init` calls `inline` functions
     - ''avr-gcc'' inlines the functions
     - and ''avr-gcc'' uses the best instructions

+## problem is translation unit missing hardware definitions
 - but I immediately ran into the problem that I needed to call those functions again in `main.c`, but `main.c` does not have the hardware definitions, so ''avr-gcc'' does not choose the best instructions
 - `vis-spi-out.o` does not have the hardware file in its translation unit
     - it cannot fill in the hardware values
 - Here is what is happening
     - These functions are *not* called from within `vis-spi-out.o`.
     - These functions are called from within `SpiSlaveInit` in `SpiSlave.o`.
-    - `SpiSlave.o` is built with `-include src/SpiSlave-Hardware.h`
+    - `SpiSlave.o` is built with `-include
+      src/SpiSlave-Hardware.h`
     - proof:

 I put `ClearSpiInterruptFlag()` as the first call in `main()` in `vis-spi-out.c`:

 ```c
 void setup(void)
 {